jupyterhub/jupyterhub/docs/source/reference/server-api.md

 The URL returned from a server model is the URL path suffix, e.g. `/user/:name/` to append to the jupyterhub base URL.

-For instance, `{hub_url}{server_url}`,
+The returned URL is of the form `{hub_url}{server_url}`, where `hub_url` would be `http://127.0.0.1:8000` by default and `server_url` is `/user/myname`.
-where `hub_url` would be such as `http://127.0.0.1:8000` by default, and `server_url` is `/user/myname.` When combined, the two give a full URL of `http://127.0.0.1:8000/user/myname`.
+When combined, the two give a full URL of `http://127.0.0.1:8000/user/myname`.

 ## Python example

-The JupyterHub repo includes a complete example in {file}`examples/server-api` tying all the above mentioned steps together.
+The JupyterHub repo includes a complete example in {file}`examples/server-api` that ties all theses steps together.

-In summary, the steps involved while managing servers on behalf of users are:
+In summary, the processes involved in managing servers on behalf of users are:

 1. Get user information from `/user/:name`.
 2. The server model includes a `ready` state to tell you if it's ready.